nisar-med/script-tts/README.md

 ## Local Development

-For local development, the server needs to run over HTTPS to support the service worker.
-This requires a self-signed SSL certificate.

-1.  **Generate SSL Certificates:**
-    Navigate to the `server` directory and run the following command to generate a `key.pem` and `cert.pem` file:

-    ```bash
-    openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -sha256 -days 365 -nodes -subj "/C=US/ST=CA/L=Mountain View/O=Google/OU=Test/CN=localhost"
-    ```
+The server runs on HTTP at `localhost:3000`.
+Service workers work on localhost over HTTP without requiring HTTPS (browsers have a special exception for localhost development).

-2.  **Install Dependencies:**
+1.  **Install Dependencies:**
     In the `server` directory, run:
     ```bash
     npm install
     ```

+2.  **Set up Environment:**
+    Create a `.env` file in the `server` directory with your Gemini API key:
+    ```bash
+    GEMINI_API_KEY=your-api-key-here
+    ```

 3.  **Run the Server:**
     ```bash
     npm run dev
     ```
-    The server will be available at `https://localhost:3000`.
-You will need to accept the self-signed certificate in your browser.
+    The server will be available at `http://localhost:3000`.

-These certificate files are included in the `server/.gitignore` and will not be checked into source control.
-The server is configured to fall back to HTTP if these files are not present, which is the expected behavior for the Google Cloud Run environment.
+4.  **Set up Firebase:**
+    Create a `.env` file in the root directory with your Firebase configuration:
+    ```
+    VITE_FIREBASE_API_KEY=your-firebase-api-key
+    VITE_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com
+    ```

+The service worker will automatically intercept Gemini API requests and proxy them through the local server, keeping your API key secure.
+In production (Cloud Run), HTTPS is automatically provided by the platform.